How to Slow Down in Life When You Still Have Things to Do

 Slowing down works by interrupting the loop of interruptions, task-switching, fatigue, and automatic reactions.
 It changes how you meet the day, not the number of hours in it.

 Constant multitasking raises cognitive load, which means your attention has to keep reloading the goal, context, and next step.
 Single-tasking lowers that load.
-The pencil tapping during study time becomes noticeable.
-The mind wanders to a grocery list, and you return to the paragraph.
+The wobble of a ceiling fan becomes noticeable while you vacuum the hallway.
+The mind jumps to the next errand, and you gently come back to the strip of carpet in front of you.

 Mindful breathing adds a small gap between stimulus and response.
 You feel cool air at the nostrils, exhale, and answer the message after one more breath.
 That pause does not slow clock time.
 It can slow the felt pace of reacting.